 If your fingers suddenly freeze on the keyboard - you’ve probably been struck by writer’s block.
-Stephen King, the best-selling author of some of the most influential horror novels, says the cure lies in writing without interruption, and saving the editing for later.
-Here are some of our favourite tools we use to stay productive:
+Stephen King, the best-selling author of some of the most influential horror novels, says the cure lies in writing without interruption and save the editing for later.
+Here are some of our favorite tools we use to stay productive:

 - Planning: If time management is your biggest weakness, try Trello.
-This planner helps organise your tasks, create boards with other team members, and work collaboratively.
+This planner helps organize your tasks, create boards with other team members, and work collaboratively.

 Interviews & Translations

 Incorporating new voices into your piece will give it the richness it needs to go from ordinary to outstanding.
 Here are some useful tips that will save time and effort: